ektrah/nsec/docs/api/nsec.cryptography.keyagreementalgorithm.md

 : The private key to use to create the shared secret.

 otherPartyPublicKey
-: The public key from the other party to use to create the shared secret.
+: The public key of the other party to use to create the shared secret.

 #### Return value